GLPP Courses & Degree Requirements

-PUBADM 623 Women in American Politics and Policymaking (Offered online in fall semester, on-campus in spring)
+PUBADM 623 Women in American Politics and Policymaking (Offered online in fall semester, on-campus/Beacon Flex in spring)

 Students are active participants in exploring the many dimensions of politics in the United States, how women have organized to have a greater role in politics, and the skills women need to fully participate in politics and policymaking.
 Students examine how politics and government affect American women’s lives today, and assess the ways that women participate in the political process in order to influence the course of public policy.
 Reading and class discussions on the intersection of race/ethnicity and gender in politics are central to the theoretical perspectives that provide the foundation of this course.

 PUBADM 619 Contemporary American Public Policy Issues (Offered on-campus fall semester, online in spring)

 Students examine the formulation, implementation, and impact of public policy as well as the values and principles that influence political debates in the United States.
 In addition to learning the essentials of public policy formation and analysis, students will actively negotiate the complexity of policy making in action through assignments designed to develop key skills.
 The course focuses on several major domestic policy areas with emphases on health care, economic security, and social welfare.